bojackchen/digital-flow/README.md

 - Logic optimization
 - Mapping

-All processes are included when you run Synopsys &reg; Design Compiler, but you won't be aware of the different stages when it is running.
+All processes are included when you run Synopsys&reg; Design Compiler, but you won't be aware of the different stages when it is running.
 Translation step would translate your RTL HDL to GTECH HDL, where GTECH is a general, virtual and technology-independent digital cell library.
 After that GTECH HDL is further optimized and mapped to the target technology by replacing the generic GTECH gates with technology-specific gates from your standard digital cell library.
 Finally the technology-specific gate-level netlist is derived.

-#### Prerequisite
+### Prerequisite
-- Tool: Synopsys &reg; Design Compiler
+- Tool: Synopsys&reg; Design Compiler
 - Input: standard digital cell library, `.synopsys_dc.setup`, `run_dc.tcl` and `SKELETON.v`
   - Standard digital cell library, called synthesis library later on in this section, is the technology-specific synthesis library provided by the foundry which contains all the standard digital cells that will be used by the synthesis tool to map your design to physically implementable gate-level netlist and also calculate the corresponding parameters.
-  - `.synopsys_dc.setup` is the default environment configuration for Synopsys &reg; Design Compiler.
+  - `.synopsys_dc.setup` is the default environment configuration for Synopsys&reg; Design Compiler.
 For example, it sets up the path to the synthesis library.
 It needs to be put at the directory where you start Design Compiler to take effect.
   - `run_dc.tcl` contains the design constraints applied to the current design and the commands to